2014 Annual Conference

 Protest, Parasitism, and Community: Reflections on the Boycott, David A. Borman, Nipissing University

-Protests and the Limits of Democracy- the Case of Brazil, Maria de Lourdes Alves Borges, University de Santa Catarina
+Protests and the Limits of Democracy- the Case of Brazil, Maria de Lourdes Alves Borges, University de Santa Catarina - Disability and Justice (SU 330)

 Chair: Kelsey N. Borrowman, Villanova University